computerwizjared/Capstone/README.md

 [Gordon &amp; Judy Dutile Honors Program](https://www.sbuniv.edu/academics/honors-program.php) at [Southwest Baptist University](https://www.sbuniv.edu).

+This project was built on an M1 MacBook Pro and may have specific steps for the specific OS/CPU combination.

 ### Development Iterations

 Development will occur in one-week iterations, beginning with the Stanford CS140e curriculum in mind,